Wedbush Securities Inc. Sells 214 Shares of The Charles Schwab Co. (NYSE:SCHW)

-Wedbush Securities Inc. trimmed its holdings in shares of The Charles Schwab Co.
-(NYSE:SCHW – Get Rating) by 1.4% in the fourth quarter, according to its most recent filing with the SEC.
+Wedbush Securities Inc. trimmed its stake in The Charles Schwab Co.
+(NYSE:SCHW – Get Rating) by 1.4% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 14,885 shares of the financial services provider’s stock after selling 214 shares during the period.
-Wedbush Securities Inc.’s holdings in Charles Schwab were worth $1,239,000 as of its most recent filing with the SEC.
+Wedbush Securities Inc.’s holdings in Charles Schwab were worth $1,239,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Vontobel Holding Ltd. lifted its holdings in Charles Schwab by 7.5% during the 1st quarter.
-Vontobel Holding Ltd. now owns 20,822 shares of the financial services provider’s stock valued at $1,847,000 after purchasing an additional 1,452 shares during the last quarter.
-Moors & Cabot Inc. raised its holdings in shares of Charles Schwab by 4.3% during the first quarter.
-Moors & Cabot Inc. now owns 6,263 shares of the financial services provider’s stock worth $528,000 after acquiring an additional 259 shares during the period.
-Sequoia Financial Advisors LLC raised its holdings in shares of Charles Schwab by 25.4% during the first quarter.
-Sequoia Financial Advisors LLC now owns 13,064 shares of the financial services provider’s stock worth $1,101,000 after acquiring an additional 2,648 shares during the period.
-Brighton Jones LLC grew its position in Charles Schwab by 7.5% in the first quarter.
-Brighton Jones LLC now owns 3,807 shares of the financial services provider’s stock valued at $321,000 after purchasing an additional 267 shares in the last quarter.
-Finally, Covestor Ltd grew its position in shares of Charles Schwab by 16.6% in the 1st quarter.
-Covestor Ltd now owns 1,239 shares of the financial services provider’s stock valued at $104,000 after acquiring an additional 176 shares during the period.
-73.49% of the stock is owned by institutional investors.
+A number of other large investors have also recently bought and sold shares of SCHW.
+IFG Advisory LLC grew its holdings in shares of Charles Schwab by 2.4% during the third quarter.
+IFG Advisory LLC now owns 6,175 shares of the financial services provider’s stock worth $443,000 after purchasing an additional 144 shares during the last quarter.
+Desjardins Global Asset Management Inc. grew its holdings in shares of Charles Schwab by 3.0% during the third quarter.
+Desjardins Global Asset Management Inc. now owns 5,136 shares of the financial services provider’s stock worth $369,000 after purchasing an additional 150 shares during the last quarter.
+1ST Source Bank grew its holdings in shares of Charles Schwab by 0.6% during the third quarter.
+1ST Source Bank now owns 24,341 shares of the financial services provider’s stock worth $1,749,000 after purchasing an additional 150 shares during the last quarter.
+Atlas Private Wealth Management grew its holdings in shares of Charles Schwab by 4.1% during the third quarter.
+Atlas Private Wealth Management now owns 3,829 shares of the financial services provider’s stock worth $275,000 after purchasing an additional 151 shares during the last quarter.
+Finally, Beacon Financial Group lifted its stake in shares of Charles Schwab by 0.7% during the third quarter.
+Beacon Financial Group now owns 21,285 shares of the financial services provider’s stock valued at $1,546,000 after acquiring an additional 157 shares during the period.
+73.49% of the stock is currently owned by institutional investors.

 Insiders Place Their Bets